The Pulse of K-Entertainment

 What is Absolute Value of Romance about?

-Absolute Value of Romance follows Yeo Eui Ju, a high school student who secretly writes BL fiction inspired by the handsome men around her.
-According to current teaser coverage, her private writing life starts colliding with reality, turning a playful fantasy setup into a messier youth romance.
+Absolute Value of Romance follows Yeo Eui Ju, a high school student who secretly writes boys' love fiction inspired by the handsome men around her.
+According to current teaser coverage from Coupang Play, Prime Video, and Soompi, her private writing life starts colliding with reality, turning a playful fantasy setup into a messier youth romance.
 The pitch blends school drama, comedy, and self-aware fandom energy rather than a standard sweet campus love story.

 Who is in the cast of Absolute Value of Romance?